wswartzendruber/hlg-tools/README.md

 ## Prerequisites

 So let's walk through converting a 4K UltraHD Blu-ray to HLG.
-For this scenario, we'll be using `hlg-tools` along with `ffmpeg`.
+For this scenario, we'll be using `hlg-tools` along with `ffmpeg` and a video player like VLC.
 In particular, we'll be assuming that the following binaries are in the `PATH`:

 - `pqstat`
 - `pq2hlg`